-SAML (Security Assertion Markup Language) is an xml-based open standard format that exchanges authentication and authorization data between an identity provider and a service provider.
+SAML (Security Assertion Markup Language) is an XML-based open standard format that exchanges authentication and authorization data between an identity provider and a service provider.

-This release supports SAML v2.0 Web Browser SSO Profile for Reflection ZFE 2.3 or higher.
+This release supports SAML v2.0 Web Browser SSO Profile for Host Access for the Cloud 2.4 or higher.